 Did you know that the average gym member only darkens the door of their chosen gym 2 times or less per week?
 Did you also know that at least half of all gym members stop going entirely by month 6 after they sign up?

-Based on some of these statistics, it seems that the gym may not be the best place to get fit.
+Based on some of these statistics, it seems that getting fit without a gym membership is a better option.
 This is great news for those who can’t afford expensive gym memberships or who don’t get motivated by getting sweaty with strangers.

 Instead of putting your fitness routine into a (gym) box, why not create a fun and fit home workout routine?
 This can save you lots of money while also ensuring you drop the excuses for why you don’t make it to the gym regularly.